bsoelch/NoReturn/Readme.md

 There are 4 log-types:
 - `log` prints the value to the standard output stream
-- `log.debug` prints the value preceded with `Debug:` to the standard output stream(it will be possible to deactivate debug logs can be at compile time)
+- `log.debug` prints the value preceded with `Debug:` to the standard output stream
-- `log.info` prints the value content preceded with `Info:` to the standard output stream (it will be possible to deactivate info logs can be at compile time)
+- `log.info` prints the value content preceded with `Info:` to the standard output stream
 - `log.err` prints the value the input to the standard error stream

 Example: